jaf12345/RobloxHorrorGame/README.md

 This project uses [Rojo](https://rojo.space/) to sync local files with Roblox Studio.
 All scripts, modules, and local scripts are stored in `src/` and synced automatically.

-**Do not create scripts directly in Roblox Studio.** They will not sync to GitHub.
-Only create scripts in VS Code.

 Install Roblox Studio at: https://create.roblox.com/

 # Rojo Setup (ALWAYS DO STEP 5, 7 and 8)